cloudmesh-community/fa18-523-60/paper/paper.md

   Page.objects(tags='coding')
 ```

-Overall, it would be safe to say that MongoEngine has good compatibility with
+Overall, it would be safe to say that MongoEngine has good compatibility
-Python.
-It provides different functions to utilize Python easily with MongoDB
+with Python.
+It provides different functions to utilize Python easily with
-and which makes this pair even more attractive to application developers.
+MongoDBand which makes this pair even more attractive to application
+developers.

 # Flask-PyMongo

-> "Flask is a micro web framework written in Python"
+> "Flask is a micro-web framework written in Python"
 > [@www-flask-framework].

-It was developed after Django, and it is very pythonic in nature which implies
+It was developed after Django, and it is very pythonic in nature which
-that it is explicitly the targeting the Python user community.
-It is lightweight
+implies that it is explicitly the targeting the Python user community.
-as it does not require additional tools or libraries and hence is classified as
-a Micro Web framework.
-Flask caters application features such as object mappers,
-authentication methods, and form validations by supporting extensions.
-Flask is often used with MongoDB using PyMongo connector, and it treats
-data within MongoDB as searchable Python dictionaries.
-The applications
-such as Pinterest, LinkedIn, and the community web page for Flask are
-using the Flask framework.
-It supports various features such as the RESTful
-request dispatching, secure cookies, Google app engine compatibility,
-and integrated support for unit testing, etc [@www-flask-framework].
-Flask-PyMongo
-offers methods such as *Collection.find_one_or_404* which is the
-equivalent to MongoDB's *find_one* in which instead of returning *none*,
-causes a *404 Not Found HTTP status* to a request.
-Similarly,
-*PyMongo.send_file* and *PyMongo.save_file* methods work on the
-file-like object.
-The connection details for MongoDB can be passed as a
-variable or configured in PyMongo constructor with additional arguments
-such as username and password if required.
-One can create multiple
-Flask-PyMongo instances to connect to multiple MongoDB databases.
 It is
+lightweight as it does not require additional tools or libraries and hence is
+classified as a Micro-Web framework.
+It is often used with MongoDB using PyMongo
+connector, and it treats data within MongoDB as searchable Python dictionaries.
+The applications such as Pinterest, LinkedIn, and the community web page for
+Flask are using the Flask framework.
+Moreover, it supports various features
+such as the RESTful request dispatching, secure cookies, Google app engine
+compatibility, and integrated support for unit testing, etc [@www-flask-framework].
+When it comes to connecting to a database, the connection details for MongoDB
+can be passed as a variable or configured in PyMongo constructor with additional
+arguments such as username and password, if required.
+It is important that
-important that versions of both Flask and MongoDB are compatible with
+versions of both Flask and MongoDB are compatible with each other to avoid
-each other to avoid functionality breaks [@www-flask-pymongo].
+functionality breaks [@www-flask-pymongo].
-Flask-MongoAlchemy and Flask-MongoEngine are the additional libraries
-that can be used to connect to a MongoDB database while using enhanced
-features with the Flask app.
-It can be easily installed using pip.
-The
-Flask-MongoAlchemy is used as a proxy between Python and MongoDB to
-connect.
-Flask-MongoAlchemy provides an option such as server or
-database based authentication to connect to MongoDB.
-While the default
-is set server based, to use a database-based authentication, the config
-value *MONGOALCHEMY_SERVER_AUTH* parameter must be set to *False*
-[@www-pythonhosted-MongoAlchemy].
-Flask-MongoEngine is the Flask extension
-that provides integration with MongoEngine.
-It handles connection
-management for the apps.
-It can be installed through *pip* and set up very
-easily as well.
-The default configuration is set to the local host and port
-27017.
-For the custom port and in cases where MongoDB is running on another
-server, the host and port must be explicitly specified in connect strings
-within the *MONGODB_SETTINGS* dictionary with *app.config* along with the
-database username and password, in cases where a database authentication
-is enabled.
-The URI style connections are also supported and supply the
-URI as the host in the *MONGODB_SETTINGS* dictionary with *app.config*.
-There are various custom query sets that are available within Flask-Mongoengine
-that are attached to Mongoengine's default queryset [@www-flask-mongoengine].

 ### Installation

-Flask-PyMongo helps connect Flask with PyMongo.
-It provides convenience
-helpers.
-It can be installed with an easy command such as this:
+Flask-PyMongo can be installed with an easy command such as this:

 `$ pip install Flask-PyMongo`